-Pefendant argues this case is basically an attempt to compel the collection of additional taxes and that, in People ex rel.
+Defendant argues this case is basically an attempt to compel the collection of additional taxes and that, in People ex rel.
 Morse v.
-Chambliss, 399 Ill.
+Chambliss, 399 III.
 151 (1948), the supreme court held that taxpayers lack standing to sue for the collection of unpaid taxes.
 The plaintiff in that case brought an action "in the name of The People on relation of himself as a taxpayer and on behalf of all other taxpayers similarly situated, and pray[ed] for an accounting of the taxes, interest, penalties[,] and costs due upon the property of [Hugo] Chambliss."
-Chambliss, 399 Ill. at 151.
+Chambliss, 399 III. at 151.
 The plaintiff did not sue the state; rather-in the manner of the Attorney General-he sued the property owner, Chambliss, to enforce a tax lien of approximately \$13,500 against his property, a lien the plaintiff claimed had arisen as a result of taxing officials' unauthorized acceptance of \$14,500 from Chambliss as full satisfaction for back taxes of \$28,000.
 Id. at 152.
-The supreme court held: "In our opinion there is no right in an individual taxpayer to bring a suit for the collection of taxes, but a suit having for its purpose such collection must be brought by the person or agency designated by statute for that purpose."
-Id. at 158.
+The supreme court held: "In our opinion there is no right in an individual taxpayer to bring a suit of public bodies or public officials, which acts are injurious to their common interests as taxpayers."
+(Internal quotation marks omitted.)
+Scachitti, 215 Ill.
+2d at 493.
+For more than a hundred years, the common law of Illinois has recognized the right of Illinois taxpayers to "enjoin the misuse of public funds," as we already have observed.
+(Internal quotation marks omitted.)
+Id. at 494.